Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

  - Cite key references, including a link to the open archive of the software or the learning module.

 # Summary
 An Introduction to Computational Chemistry Techniques is a resource designed to teach students the practical aspects of molecular dynamics simulations.
-It is a module aimed at postgraduate chemistry students with no prior knowledge of programming or practical computational chemistry.
-The course is designed to be taught over three workshops, introducing Unix command-line and the use of
+It is a module was designed for taught postgraduate chemistry students with no prior knowledge of programming or practical computational chemistry.
+The course is taught over three 3-hour long workshops, introducing Unix command-line and use of GROMACS for molecular dynamics simulations, performing simulations on a high-performace computer.
-GROMACS for molecular dynamics simulations, in a computer-lab environment where the students work through the material at their own pace.
+The corse is delivered in a computer-lab environment where the students work through the material at their own pace, assisted by demonstrators.

 # Statement of Need
 [//]: # (taken from course overview)